rosszurowski/prototypes/README.md

 **Yes, it uses prototypes**, hence the name.

-People have been very scared about using prototypes for a while, though projects like [SugarJS](http://sugarjs.com) are changing this.
-This fear of prototypes makes sense when building a large web app with a massive team: having unexpected functions and properties polluting your object's enumerable properties can be catastrophic.
+People have been very scared about using prototypes for a long time, though projects like [SugarJS](http://sugarjs.com) are starting to change their negative perception.
+This fear of prototypes makes sense when building a large web app with a massive team: having unexpected functions and properties polluting enumerable properties can be catastrophic.
 But, building one-off sites is a whole other deal.

-Especially with ECMAScript 5, we can now add non-enumerable properties and functions to objects, addressing enumerable concerns concerns.
+Especially with ECMAScript 5, we can now add non-enumerable properties and functions to objects, addressing concerns around unexpected properties being enumerable.

-And for issues like the [volatility of "host objects"](http://sugarjs.com/native#modifying_host_objects), these problems exist for all web libraries, which rely on host objects to access other host objects.
-While not guaranteed, browser JS APIs are designed with heavy discussion around backwards-compatibility.
+As for issues like the [volatility of "host objects"](http://sugarjs.com/native#modifying_host_objects), many of these problems (such as performance overheads and the potential for errors) are many years outdated.
+The only potential issue with extending host objects is future API changes.
+But then again, the whole web relies on the functionality in this library.
+The only non-future-proof aspect of these prototypes are if browsers decide to change the names of classes such as `HTMLElement`, which I don't suspect will be happening in the near future.
 And again, for building one-off sites, this is hardly a major issue.

-#### Native APIs Intersecting

-First off, explicitly setting prototypes naturally overrides browser-native functionality, so this isn't actually a concern except for new code.
-In which case, I'm totally down to change/remove bits of this as browsers either use the function names or provide similar functionality.